d4goxn/scms/design/architecture.md

 Returns a basic HTTP header describing the entity.

+#### Response Parameters

+ - `Content-MD5` can be used to determine if client side entity has changed on the server.

 ### GET /

 Retrieves the main view, which loads the view controller code.
 What happens next depends on the view itself: it could show an ultra minimalist page with a few links to other parts of the site, or it could start pulling in sorted, filtered content like a news site, or anything in between.

 ### GET /<entity-name>

+Retrieves a single entity by its unique name.

+#### Request Parameters

-Retrieves a single entity by its unique name. `Content-Type` will be `text/json`, which the client will be expected to render.
+ - `Content-Type` must be `text/json`, which the client will be expected to render.

 ### HEAD /search?<parameters>